AbhishekChauhan17/Find-the-Shortest-Path/README.md

 # Find-the-Path
-Find path using the Genetic Algorithm
+Find path using the Genetic Algorithm in this project.
 <br>
 How the interface looks :